akleinloog/website/content/project/personal-blog/index.md

 The current state of this project is open for all to see.
 Look around and take a look at the sources if you are interested.

-This is still a work in progress, I will add some posts that detail what I did and what I used, and hope to add some additional features soon, for example, the possibility for others to comment.
+This is a work in progress, posts will be added and edited to my likings, and I hope to add some additional features every now and then as well.

-I hope you will find this useful somehow!
+I hope you may find this useful somehow!